 Fine-Tuning the Entropy Alpha Strategy: Incorporating Micro Conditions for Optimal Backtesting

-• Trade type and Stop Loss: It will long the stock with day’s high as target.
-If the stop loss does not hit, it will square off the trade anyways at 14:50 PM.
+• Trade Management: The strategy will long the stock with the day’s high as the initial target.
+If the stop loss is not hit during the day, all open positions are automatically squared off at 14:50 PM.

 import logging